geek147/geek147/README.md

 Mobile Developer
 ----------------

 My name is Ilham Aulia Malik.
-Currently work as Schoters.com as Flutter Developer.
 I usually work using Java, Kotlin and Flutter.
 Glad to e-meet you

 * 🌍  I'm based in Jakarta
 * ✉️  You can contact me at [ilhamaulia.malik@gmail.com](mailto:ilhamaulia.malik@gmail.com)